her-mirror/Agent-Aara/docs/appendices/glossary.md

 ### A

 **Agent**
 : An AI system designed to interact with users and provide assistance.
-In this context, Ara is the health agent focused on women's health and skincare.
+In this context, Aara is the health agent focused on women's health and skincare.

 **API (Application Programming Interface)**
 : A set of protocols and tools for building software applications, allowing different software components to communicate.

-**Ara**
+**Aara**
 : The name of the AI health agent.
 Derived from the Sanskrit word meaning "swift" or "quickly," representing fast, responsive health support.

 ### C